Sequence Reconstruction for Sticky Insertion/Deletion Channels: Abstract

 \section{Abstract}

 The sequence reconstruction problem for insertion/deletion channels has attracted significant attention owing to their applications recently in some emerging data storage systems, such as racetrack memories, DNA-based data storage.
 Our goal is to investigate the reconstruction problem for sticky-insdel channels where both sticky-insertions and sticky-deletions occur.
 If there are only sticky-insertion errors, the reconstruction problem for sticky-insertion channel is a special case of the reconstruction problem for tandem-duplication channel which has been well-studied.
 In this work, we consider the $(t,s)$-sticky-insdel channel where there are at most $t$ sticky-insertion errors and $s$ sticky-deletion errors when we transmit a message through the channel.
 For the reconstruction problem, we are interested in the minimum number of distinct outputs from these channels that are needed to uniquely recover the transmitted vector.
-We first provide a recursive formula to determine the minimum number of distinct outputs required.
-Next, we provide an efficient algorithm to reconstruct the transmitted vector from erroneous sequences.
+We first provide an explicit formula for the minimum number of distinct outputs required.
+Then, we discuss efficient algorithms to uniquely reconstruct the transmitted vector from erroneous sequences.